Selling in the DACH region

 Reaching customers in the DACH markets

-To sell your products in Germany and the other DACH markets you need a sound entry strategy, which could be based on a physical presence in Germany, or exports.
+To sell your products in Germany and the other DACH markets you need a sound entry strategy, which could be based on a physical presence in Germany, or strong exports that are based on a Direct-to-consumer strategy (D2C).

 GCVB is an online marketing agency for DACH markets that was founded to support brands in the region.
 Whether it’s pathfinder marketing to explore consumer interest, content strategy & creation, digital marketing, media relations, or support for empowering your regional communications network, our knowledge will help you succeed in the DACH region.